mgreiler/se-unlocked/Transcripts/EP_33_Alex_Schladebeck.md

 aren't technical.
-And I read a fantastic thing the other day in a book about language that says that anyone who is capable of using any tool like the apes used to, to hit things with, we are technical as humans, we are technical what I meant, what she meant and what I. Well, I mean, with it is knowing more about the specific tools and techniques and methods that we use in, um, in software development.
+And I read a fantastic thing the other day in a book about language that says that anyone who is capable of using any tool like the apes used to, to hit things with, we are technical as humans, we are technical.
+What I meant, what she meant and what I, well, I mean, with it is knowing more about the specific tools and techniques and methods that we use in, um, in software development.
-And I basically, I think some of the things that I started doing deliberately, where I would go to our company, uh, all hands meetings, listen to talks about features in Java or.
-Frameworks or an I, I understood practically nothing to just really sit there and go, if I'm lucky, I've understood the problem statements.
+And I basically, I think some of the things that I started doing deliberately, where I would go to our company, uh, all hands meetings, listen to talks about features in Java or Frameworks or and I, I understood practically nothing to just really sit there and go, if I'm lucky, I've understood the problem statements.
 And this is something that I always look at now when I'm reviewing people's